nicolasbotto/live-video-analytics-iot-edge-python/src/edge/modules/grpcExtension/readme.md

 Then, from the box where the container should execute, run this command:

-`sudo docker run -d -p 5001:5001 --name grpcextension myregistry.azurecr.io/grpcextension:1 -p 5001`
+`sudo docker run -d -p 5001:5001 --name grpcextension myregistry.azurecr.io/grpcextension:1 -p 5001 -b 1`

 Let's decompose it a bit: